 What are the benefits of cooking with clarified butter instead of vegetable oils?

 Unlike vegetable oils, clarified butter has the more stable saturated bonds (i.e., it lacks double bonds which are easily damaged by heat), and therefore has a very high smoke point – in other words, it can tolerate a much higher temperature before burning (400-450 degrees Fahrenheit).
 Cooking oils and margarine in high heat encourage the formation of dangerous free radicals.
 The article “Buttering Up to Samna” explains it quite accurately: “Butter can be used for cooking, but when it is heated to a high temperature, the milk proteins are quickly scorched.
 In order to cook in butter at a high temperature, we prepare clarified butter.
 During the preparation process you heat the butter at a relatively low temperature.
 The heating causes the emulsion to disintegrate: the water evaporates and some of the milk solids sink to the bottom, others float to the top, and the fat remains in the middle.
 When you remove the floating milk solids and strain out those that have settled on the bottom, you get pure butterfat.
 With this fat, you can fry and cook at a high temperature, without it scorching like ordinary butter.”
 Also, when the butter is clarified and the milk solids are removed, the result is a lactose-free fat that will not upset the stomachs of those who are lactose-intolerant.
-Here’s a helpful link that explains which oils are best used for cooking, and why.

 What kind of clarified butter is good to buy?